mashazyu/doggo-api/README.md

 # Doggo API

-This is a basir Rails Api app, that implements CRUD (Create, Read, Update, Destroy) methods for the dogs endpoint.
+This is a basic Rails Api app, that implements CRUD (Create, Read, Update, Destroy) methods for the dogs endpoint.
-To flatten the response active-model-serializer is used, rspec & FactoryBot aare used for testing.
+- To flatten the response active-model-serializer is used,
+- rspec & FactoryBotaare used for testing.

 ## Installation